SenseLogic/DEF/README.md

                         null¨
                     unquoted number-like string with a trailing diaeresis 1.0¨
+                    quoted multiline string
+                        'Lines are joined using line breaks.
+                        A backslash escapes the next character.\'
+                        A trailing backslash makes the line continue \
+                        over the next line.
+                            Starting spaces are kept.
+                        Ending spaces are not kept unless followed by a backspace \
+                        or a diaeresis.    ¨
+                        'Non-ending' quotes don't have to be escaped.' quoted empty string
+                        ''
                     double-quoted multiline string
                         "Lines are joined using line breaks.
                         A backslash escapes the next character.\"